 5 Types of Real Estate Agents and Their Industry Specialties

-According to the Association of Real Estate License Law Officials, more than 3 million people in the U.S. have real estate licenses.
+According to the Association of Real Estate License Law Officials, more than three million people in the U.S. have real estate licenses.
 But not all real estate agents are equal — the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average agent.
+Moreover, there are different real estate agent types suited to different property needs.

-While there are many reasons for that, one key factor to agent success is specialization.
+One key factor to agent success and excellent performance is specialization.
 As in any other field, real estate agents can specialize in a niche market by completing additional training courses after they obtain their license.

 For insight on these specialties, we did extensive research online and spoke with top real estate agent Shawn Trapp who works with 81% more single-family homes than the average agent in New Orleans, Louisiana.
 Here’s everything you need to know about different types of real estate agents.